onflow/nft-storefront/docs/documentation.md

 ### **Scenario 2:** Simultaneously list your NFT in multiple marketplaces

 Sellers typically create a listing by specifying one or more `marketplacesAddress` and the corresponding `commissionReceivers` required for those marketplaces.
-It is assumed that the seller has first confirmed the correct address values for specific marketplaces and their expected commissions, which vary depending on the vendor.
-On receiving `ListingAvailable` events, marketplaces select listings matching their address and expected commission.
-This enables multiple marketplaces to each publish the same NFT for sale in their marketplace UI with the full confidence that they will earn their required commission from facilitating the sale.
+It is assumed that the seller has first confirmed the correct address values for specific marketplaces and their expected commissions, which differs between vendors.
+On receiving `ListingAvailable` events, marketplaces select listings matching their address and minimum expected commission.
+This enables multiple marketplaces to each publish the same NFT for sale in their UI with the full confidence that they will earn their required commission from facilitating the sale.

-Example - Bob wants to list on marketplace 0xA, 0xB & 0xC and is willing to offer 10% commission on the sale price of the listing to the marketplaces.
+Example - Bob wants to list on marketplace 0xA, 0xB & 0xC and is willing to offer 10% commission on the sale price of the listing to interested marketplaces.
 In this diagram we see that all the marketplaces accept his listing given the commission amount!

    ![scenario_3](https://user-images.githubusercontent.com/14581509/190966834-8eda4ec4-e9bf-49ef-9dec-3c47a236d281.png)

-An alternate way to list is to create separate listing for each marketplace using the [sell_item_with_marketplace_cut](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item_with_marketplace_cut.cdc) transaction.
+An alternate way approach is to create separate listing for each marketplace using the [sell_item_with_marketplace_cut](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item_with_marketplace_cut.cdc) transaction.
 This is targeted towards marketplaces which select listings based on [`saleCut`](https://github.com/onflow/nft-storefront/blob/160e97aa802405ad26a3164bcaff0fde7ee52ad2/contracts/NFTStorefrontV2.cdc#L104) amounts.

 ### **Scenario 3:** Supporting multiple token types (eg: FLOW, FUSD, etc) for your NFT listings